55 Best Things to Do in Boston (+ Travel Tips!)United States

 Immediately, we were head over heels for Boston.

-We quickly set to work making an aspirational list of all the things to do in Boston that we hoped to accomplish over our 2.5 months here, knowing even then that there was no way we would make it to all of them.
+We quickly set to work making an aspirational list of all the best things to do in Boston that we hoped to accomplish over our nearly 3 months in the city.

-Looking to plan a trip to one of the USA’s most historical and fascinating cities?
+Looking to plan a trip to one of the USA’s most historic and fascinating cities?
 Start here.

 Walk the Freedom Trail.